CherylTino/Github-for-Publishers/_posts/2015-08-11-beginners-guide.md

 date:   2015-08-14 10:18:00
 description: 'Build your Git skills with links, hands-on tutorials, and reference guides!'
 ---
 A handful of wonderful resources to get you started!
+All of these sources helped me create this website!

 [Beginner’s guide to GitHub](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1): A clear explanation of the command line interface.